WanluLiuLab/yasim/doc/src/quickstart/index.ipynb.md

     -c 5
 ```

-Generates:
+**Generates:**

 - `ce11.ncbiRefSeq.chr1.as.gtf`, the generated GTF with AS events.
 - `ce11.ncbiRefSeq.chr1.gtf.0.4.gvpkl.xz`, if not exist.
 This is a cache file for the `labw_utils` GTF parser.

-The generated GTF (V2API) or part of generated GTF which expresses (V3API) should be seen as ground truth for benchmarking AS detectors.
+The generated GTF should be seen as ground truth for benchmarking AS detectors.
 The reference genome should have a Transcriptome Complexity Index between 1 and 2 with real organisms in about 2.

 +++